Vornado Air: Current

 The Vornado brand name was resurrected in 1989 by Michael Coup.
 Operating under the name Vornado Air Circulation Systems Inc., Coup obtained the rights to the Vornado trademark and worked with original designer Richard Ten Eyck to come up with a new fan design.
 Initially the company operated in northeast Wichita (Vornado's original hometown).
 The design consisted of a unique spiral front grille with patented "Vortex Action" technology, which allowed air to exit in a spiral pattern, and bounce off of walls, allowing for whole-room air circulation.
 The air circulators also contained modern updates of some classic Vornado features, such as the rear air inlet (which allowed ambient air to enter through the rear of the fan to be recirculated and a plastic, three-winged blade with a unique design.
 These air circulators were available as table, floor, stand, or window models, and were available in different colors.
-The "Vortex Action" technology and uniquely-designed blade was also used for Vornado-branded heaters, air purifiers, and dehumidifiers.
+The "Vortex Action" technology and uniquely-designed blade was also used for Vornado-branded heaters, air purifiers, and humidifiers.

 Between January 1989 and August 1990, Vornado sold about 135,000 of its fans with a distinctive spiral front grille.
 In August 1990, competitor Duracraft began offering a cheaper, visually similar fan, and by November 1992, Duracraft had sold nearly one million of them—that company's second-largest-selling household fan.
 Vornado sued under the Lanham Act claiming deceptive imitation in appearance—but an appeals court ruled against Vornado, because the design had been a part of their expired patent, and was now in the public domain.

 In the late 1990s, Vornado introduced a line of reproduction fans, starting with the Silver Swan table fan, which was based on the Emerson Electric Silver Swan table fan from the Art Deco era in the 1930s.
 The line expanded with modern reproductions of Vornado's own "VornadoFan" air circulators.
 The "Alchemy Series" was introduced in 2017, featuring custom finishes and a custom storage bag included with each product.